 By Susan Braden

 An implant is a metal tooth "root" that anchors a tooth-colored crown to your jaw.
 If you are in need of an implant, it is important to take into consideration that the term "implant" may only refer to the artificial tooth root that anchors the crown, and not actually the crown itself.
 This implant anchor is typically made of titanium and mounted into your jawbone to hold the visible crown in place.
 This is often also referred to as an "implant supported crown."
-There are a number of different types of often less than affordable artificial teeth (called prostheses), such as crowns, bridges, and dentures, that can be mounted upon implants.
+There are a number of different types of often less than affordable artificial teeth (called prostheses), such as crowns, bridges, and dentures, that can be mounted onto implants.
 The type which your dentist recommends will affect how affordable dental implants are for you.
 Your dentist may suggest an affordable dental plan or insurance to help cut the cost of your implant procedures.

 There are primarily three different types of implants.